 Soon to “Go Live” in SWL will be the patient portal (Zesty) for secondary care appointments where patients will be able to fill in an assessment form prior to their appointment with additional information about themselves and their condition to support the dermatology referral from primary care.
 This is due to start in late Autumn 2021.

-A full report and set of case studies will soon be available, and ultimately these service improvement projects could be used as case studies for other NHS dermatology services to learn from, follow good practice within a quality improvement methodology to reduce waiting times for patients in accessing high quality dermatology care and improve the patient and clinician experience using teledermatology solutions.
+A full report with seven case studies has now been published and is available to download on the HIN website.
+Ultimately these service improvement projects cab be used as case studies for other NHS dermatology services to learn from, follow good practice within a quality improvement methodology to reduce waiting times for patients in accessing high quality dermatology care and improve the patient and clinician experience using teledermatology solutions.

 DigitalHealth.London is delighted to publish blogs by the NHS staff and digital health companies we support through our programmes, as well as sector thought-leaders, experts and academics.
 Any opinions expressed within blogs published on our website are those of the author and not necessarily held by DigitalHealth.London.
 For more information, or if you would like to write a blog for our website please email info@digitalHealth.london.